hda-technical/dancebooks/transcriptions/[1824, en] Thomas Wilson - The Danciad.md

 >
 > I've really quite forgot your own address.
 >
 > Chassée.
-This card, Mademoiselle, does my address contain,
+This card, Mademoiselle, does my address contain[^100],
 >
 > And all the various dances will explain,

->
+[^100]: The address cards of many of those great professors, contain. not only the names of every fashionable dance, but have also generally the king's arms at the head; for many profess to be "under royal patronage", whose irons are only known to them by name.

 > Whether composed by me with those I teach,
 >
 > For general use, the term I give to each.

-(Presents card).
->
+### Presents card.

 > Jem.
 Yours is a very handsome card address,
 >
 > The finest I have seen I must confess: —